Onboard documents in Luxembourg

 The tax must be paid by any legal or natural person who owns:

-a vehicle registered in Luxembourg or attributed a special license plate (red plate) intended for traffic or being disabled in Luxembourg;
+a vehicle registered in Luxembourg or a vehicle having attributed a special registration plate (red plate) intended for traffic, seized by the police or not authorized for traffic in Luxembourg;

 The COC comprises:

 - serial number of the vehicle